Main Walk: 18 km† (11.2 miles). Four hours 5 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

 Take the train nearest to 10:10 from Charing Cross to Paddock Wood.

 There are two popular refreshment places on the banks of the River Medway at Twyford Bridge, after 6¾ km.
 The Boathouse pub (01622-814359) is on the north bank, opposite the “bistro-style café” on Teapot Island (01622-814541; closes for several weeks in winter).
-These are the suggested lunch and tea stops respectively, but you could choose to have a light lunch in the café or carry on for ten minutes into Yalding, where The George is a traditional village pub with a large beer garden alongside the River Beult, serving a wide range of very good-value food.
+These are the suggested lunch and tea stops respectively, but you could choose to have a light lunch in the café or carry on for ten minutes into Yalding, where The George is a traditional village pub with a large beer garden, serving inexpensive basic food.

 The walk route loops back to Twyford Bridge via Yalding village and so the Tea options are the same as the Lunch options above.
-Allow at least 20-25 minutes to reach Yalding station via the main route (which can be slightly awkward in places), or 15 minutes along the road.
+Allow 15 minutes to reach Yalding station by road, or at least 20-25 minutes on the slightly awkward route via Yalding Fen.

 On the extension there are two more refreshment places near Wateringbury station.
 The Ramblers Rest Café (0333-666 6364; open daily to at least 4pm winter, 5pm summer) across the river in Medway Wharf Marina describes itself as a “quirky bistro café with alfresco seating”.
 For stronger fare The Railway pub (01622-812911; closed Mon) is on the B2015 opposite the station car park.